toolness/magic-ink/README.md

 * Only the most advanced/heavyweight ones are bindings-aware, which means that developers are usually burdened with having to watch their models for changes and re-render their views as necessary.

-Magic Ink has no dependencies; it uses a browser's DOM to do most of its heavy lifting, and it relies on a minimal subset of the [Backbone.Model][] API to automatically update the DOM based on model changes.
+Magic Ink has no dependencies; it uses a browser's DOM to do most of its heavy lifting, and it relies on a minimal subset of the [Backbone.Model][] API to automatically update the DOM based on changes in the model.

   [Backbone.Model]: http://documentcloud.github.com/backbone/#Model